signatureai/signature-core-nodes/docs/nodes/numbers.md

                 return (left / right,)

             raise ValueError(f"Unsupported operator: {operator}")

     ```

 ## IntMinMax

-Finds the minimum or maximum of two integers
+Determines the minimum or maximum value between two integers.

+This class compares two integer inputs and returns either the smaller or larger value
+based on the specified mode of operation.

 ### Inputs